TAMIL VISHWAKARMA SETTLEMENTS IN THIRUVANANTHAPURAM

 |Malabar goldsmith and female, 1830's - Yale University Collection.|

 Timbre which was available in plenty was the major building material used in Travancore and the Asaris of the region excelled in carving out minute details in wood.
 However, one major drawback of timbre was that it was always under the threat of fire and termite attacks.
-Temple records of Sree Padmanabha Swamy temple say that the earlier structure that was made of wood had been almost destroyed many times due to fire outbreaks.
+The records in Sree Padmanabha Swamy temple say that the earlier structure that was made of wood had been almost destroyed many times due to fire outbreaks.

-Granite was not easily available and there were only a few temples made of granite that preceded Padmanabha Swamy temple.
-However, during the reign of Thrikketta Tirunal Vira Ravi Varma (Vira Ravi Ravi Varma) which lasted from 1595 AD to 1608 AD, many steps were taken for renovating Padmanabha Swamy temple.
+Granite was not easily available in Thiruvananthapuram and there were only a few temples made of granite that preceded Padmanabha Swamy temple.
+However, during the reign of Thrikketta Tirunal Vira Ravi Varma (Vira Ravi Ravi Varma), i.e., from 1595 AD to 1608 AD, many steps were taken for renovating Padmanabha Swamy temple.
 In the year 1606 AD/ 781 ME he took steps for the structural repairs of the temple.
 The major building material, timbre was to be replaced by granite.
 This medium was adopted for fear of fire hazard.
 Renovation works were at once started and it should be assumed that skilled stone masons were bought from different parts of Pandinadu.
 This proves that there were settlements of Tamil Vishwakarmas in the capital city from early seventeenth century.

 In the case of a village community, a craftsman, belonging to what so ever trade was considered as an integral part of the society.
 He is in demand for making ploughs for farmers, making houses for people and artifacts for rulers.
 However, the rules and regulations of the guilds were less followed in the village communities.
 A social harmony and equality prevailed among them.
 Same is the case of the Vishwakarma settlements of Kadakkavoor.
 Cherunellil, Putten Veedu and Putten Madhom were some of the mutually related families that may have initially worked together as a village guild.
 However, as time passed they evolved as individual families.